MehranAkbarii/DefaultProgramsRemake/README.md

 -Some UWP apps and Win32 programs with file or protocol opening capabilities won't be listed in apps listview

--Names of current default apps of some protocols or extensions won't be listed in current defaults column of extentions listview and will listed as Unknown Application
+-Names of some current default apps of some protocols or extensions won't be listed in current defaults column of extentions listview and will listed as Unknown Application

 **Misc:**